cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 33333333 33333333 33333333 33333333 33333333 33333333 33333333
 ```

-This repetitive constant is equal to 1/sqrt(5) in decaf448's field,
+This repetitive constant is equal to `1/sqrt(5)` in decaf448's field,
-corresponding to the curve448 base point with x=5.
+corresponding to the curve448 base point with x = 5.

 Implementations **MUST NOT** expose either the internal representation
 or its field implementation and **MUST NOT** expose any operations
 defined on the internal representations unless specified in this
 document.

-## Internal utility functions and constants
+## Internal constants

-The following functions are defined on field elements, and are used to
-implement the other decaf448 functions.
-Implementations **MUST NOT**
-expose these to their API consumers.

-This document references the following constants:
+This document references the following constant field element values.
+Implementations **MUST NOT** expose them to their API consumers.

 * `D` = 726838724295606890549323807888004534353641360687318060281490199180612328166730772686396383698676545930088884461843637361053498018326358
-  * This is the Edwards d parameter for edwards448, as specified in Section 4.2 of [@RFC7748], and is equal to -39081 modulo p.
+  * This is the Edwards d parameter for edwards448, as specified in Section 4.2 of [@RFC7748], and is equal to -39081 in the field.
 * `ONE_MINUS_D` = 39082
 * `ONE_MINUS_TWO_D` = 78163
 * `SQRT_MINUS_D` = 98944233647732219769177004876929019128417576295529901074099889598043702116001257856802131563896515373927712232092845883226922417596214
 * `INVSQRT_MINUS_D` = 315019913931389607337177038330951043522456072897266928557328499619017160722351061360252776265186336876723201881398623946864393857820716

-## Square root of a ratio of field elements
+## Square root of a ratio of field elements {#sqrtratio448}

+The following function is defined on field elements, and is used to
+implement other decaf448 functions.
+Implementations **MUST NOT**
+expose it to their API consumers.

-On input field elements u and v, the function `SQRT_RATIO(u, v)` returns:
+On input field elements u and v, the function `SQRT_RATIO_M1(u, v)` returns:

 * `(TRUE, +sqrt(u/v))` if u and v are non-zero, and u/v is square;
 * `(TRUE, zero)` if u is zero;